mattburesh/wpwp/README.md

 # WordPack

-WordPack is a WordPress starter theme with webpack bundling.
+WordPack is a boilerplate WordPress starter theme, for getting up and running with webpack 4.

+## Features

+- Sass styling
+- Webpack bundling
+- Stripped down WordPress

 ## Todo

 Pretty much everything.
-None of this is working yet.
+This is real barebones right now.

 ## Getting Started

-### Prerequisites
+### Requirements

+I've done all of my work with the following setup:

+- WordPress 4.9.7
+- PHP 7.1.7
+- Node.js 10.4.1

+Feel free to try it with your setup and let me know what doesn't work.

 ### Installing